inlabru-org/fmesher/cran-comments.md

 This is a minor bugfix release.

-## Changes from 0.1.4 to 0.1.5
+## Changes from 0.1.5 to 0.1.6

-* Minor R code bugfixes and speedups
+* R code and feature bugfixes

-## R CMD check results for 0.1.5
+## R CMD check results for 0.1.6

 > checking installed package size ...
 NOTE
     installed size is  7.2Mb